Scuba skills: Gas sharing readiness

+Buddy assistance with minor problems

+A buddy is the first source of help for problems that do not require ending the dive: a flooded mask in difficult conditions, equipment that has come loose or shifted, difficulty equalising, or a minor cramp.
+Standard assistance includes stabilising the affected diver, signalling reassurance, helping to locate or secure displaced equipment, and supporting a controlled ascent if the problem cannot be resolved at depth.

 Solo diving

 Solo diving requires an additional set of skills, but as compensation, the solo diver will not be separated from their buddy, as they do not have one.
 Consequently some divers follow solo diving protocols in the company of other divers, who they are not obliged to keep in contact with during the entire dive, nor search for if separated, nor abort the dive if they do not find them after being separated.
 As compensation for the lack of a buddy to help if they get into trouble, the solo diver is expected both to be sufficiently skilled not to get into trouble as easily, and to be equipped to get out of most forms of trouble by their own efforts, the most obvious being that the solo diver carries an independent emergency gas supply that is immediately available for use, and sufficient to get them to the surface safely from any point on the planned dive, after any reasonably foreseeable problem.

 Besides competence in the standard set of scuba skills, there are a few more advanced self-reliance and self-rescue skills required for solo divers by some of the training agencies.
 The diver should be able to select and correctly use all equipment needed for the dive, including self-extrication gear for cutting loose from entanglement.
 A solo diver needs to be able to prepare, dress in and check all equipment used without buddy assistance.

 The diver must have, and be competent to use, an acceptable alternative breathing gas configuration, redundant gauges and/or computers, DSMB and reel, compass, and depending on the certification agency and training centre, signalling device and line cutting device.
 During the course tests are conducted on swimming skills and swimming endurance, scuba skills associated with solo diving such as the use of redundant air and bailout to emergency gas supply, navigation skills and dive planning skills, and breathing gas management.

 The CMAS Self-Rescue Diver training includes the deployment of colour-coded DSMBs - red for position indication, and yellow to indicate a problem, the use of a ratchet dive reel to control ascent rate in the event of unplanned positive buoyancy due to loss of weights – the end of the line is fastened to a heavy object on the bottom, and deployed under tension to control depth, and the use of a backup mask.